Our aged care system is currently world class. However, people are living longer thanks to better health and better health care.

 - Expansion of the National Respite for Carers Program and streamlined access through the CHSP.

 - Expansion of the Assistance with Care and Housing for the Aged Program and streamlined access through the CHSP.

-- Home care packages and the commencement of consumer directed care – the Home Care Packages Program Guidelines are now available
+- All Home Care Packages delivered on a Consumer Directed Care basis – the Home Care Packages Program Guidelines are now available

 - New dementia and Veterans’ supplements – the Dementia and Veterans' Supplements Eligibility Guidelines are now available